google-coral/coralmicro/docs/tensorflow.rst

 Audio Classification
 ----------------------

-The following APIs assist when running audio classification using audio models on a microcontroller with support for both CPU and Edge TPU.
+The following APIs assist with running audio classification models on the Dev Board Micro, either on CPU or Edge TPU.
+For supported models, see the `audio classification models </models/audio-classification/>`_.

 For an example, see ``examples/classify_speech/``.